jquery/learn.jquery.com/page/javascript-101/types.md

 ## Type Checking with jQuery

 jQuery offers a few basic utility methods for determining the type of a specific value.
+Type checking is covered further in the [Testing Type](/testing-type) section, but here are some examples:

 ```
 // Checking the type of an arbitrary value